freskog/freskog.github.io/_posts/2019-05-30-explore-zio-stm.markdown

 {% endhighlight  %}

-The output is pretty much exactly what I expected, no partition is able to process more than one message, because the first message is still in the queue as the second message being published.
+The output is pretty much exactly what I expected, no partition is able to process more than one message, because the first message is still in the queue as the second message is published.
 However, as I tried a couple of more runs I got this output

 {% highlight console %}